EQUIPP® FAQ

 - Diabetes PDC: Non-insulin Diabetes Medications (including biguanides, sulfonylureas, DPP-IV inhibitors, TZDs, GLP-1 receptor agonists/incretin mimetics, meglitinides, and SGLT2 Inhibitors) **Patients on insulin are excluded from this measure**

 - Adherence measures use an encounter-based attribution method.
 For PDC measures, the pharmacy that filled the most prescription claims within the measurement period for the target therapeutic category will be assigned responsibility for the patient.
 If a patient fills the same number of prescriptions during the measurement period at multiple pharmacies, the patient will be attributed to the pharmacy that completed the most recent fill.
-All paid prescription drug claims adjudicated through the health plan, regardless of dispensing pharmacy, will be counted towards the patient's PDC calculation
+All paid prescription drug claims adjudicated through the health plan, regardless of dispensing pharmacy, will be counted towards the patient's PDC calculation, any fills that are not filled through the health plan, will not be counted toward

 - The minimum requirements for a patient to be eligible for the adherence measures include:

-- Patient must have at least two (2) fills in the measurement period – regardless of the days supply of the prescription fills or the dispensing pharmacy
+- The patient must have at least two (2) fills in the measurement period – regardless of the day supply of the prescription fills or the dispensing pharmacy

-- The first fill of the applicable medication (class) must be at least ninety-one (91) days prior to the end of the measurement period
+- The first fill of the applicable medication (class) must be at least ninety-one (91) days before the end of the measurement period

-- If a patient has transferred to another pharmacy, the patient will be attributed to whichever pharmacy filled the most prescription fills for medication for this specific measure in the performance data date range in EQUIPP®.
-If a patient has the same number of fills at multiple pharmacies, the pharmacy with the most recent fill will be attributed the patient.
+- The patient will be attributed to whichever pharmacy filled the most prescriptions for medication for this specific measure in the performance data date range in EQUIPP®.
+If a patient has the same number of fills at multiple pharmacies, the pharmacy with the most recent fill will be attributed to the patient.
 It will typically take a patient a few months to drop off the outlier list of the pharmacy that is not currently filling the medications for that patient anymore.

 - The performance scores are based only on adjudicated claims.
 The performance tracked within EQUIPP® is specific to how the payer views the pharmacy’s performance.
 Therefore, prescriptions only processed through discount cards or cash are not included in the measure calculations because the payer does not have any record of the cash or discount card claim happening.